Sketch on the Development of Merchandise in Central and Eastern Europe at Prehistoric Times

 The greeting of visitors in peasant societies with bread and salt (khlyab i sol), and its variants in the different Slavic languages reflects the important role played by these two items: bread as the “staff of life” (the basic foodstuff), and salt as the symbol of well-being (HARDING A., 2013: 13).

-Other subjects of exchanging were livestock, dried and salted fish, tools and handicrafts.
+Other subjects of exchange were livestock, dried and salted fish, tools, and handicrafts.
 This is evidenced by existing in the Turkic languages of western areas and in the language of their neighboring people words of different meanings but being united by common value "goods, the subject of the exchange."
 Just this word is tovar and the similar ones meaning "commodity".
-It has the form tavar in the Armenian language and means "sheep", "flock", the Turkic languages have such words: Kum tuuar "herd", Turk. tavar "property", "cattle", Balk., Cr.
+It has the form tavar in the Armenian language and means "sheep", or "flock", the Turkic languages have such words: Kum tuuar "herd", Turk. tavar "property", "cattle", Balk., Cr.
 Tat tu'ar "property", Chuv tăvar "salt", tavăr "to return the debt", "revenge", "meet", "turn out", etc. Chuvash words are very illustrative.
-The ancestors of the Chuvash Bulgars had the opportunity to extract salt, because they inhabited the area close to the Sivash Bay.
-Although the salt obtained from seawater or sludge has a bitter taste, there are technologies that make it possible to get rid of this drawback (ibid 2013: 28).
-The Bulgars mastered handicraft, which provided them with salt as an export item, and therefore it acquired the meaning of “commodity”.
+The ancestors of the Chuvash Bulgars had the opportunity to extract salt because they inhabited the area close to the Sivash Bay.
+Although the salt obtained from seawater or sludge has a bitter taste, some technologies make it possible to get rid of this drawback (ibid 2013: 28).
+The Bulgars mastered handicraft, which provided them with salt as an export item, therefore it acquired the meaning of “commodity”.
 The Second Chuvash word tavăr phonetically and semantically is a bit further.
-But in principle at first it could mean "to pay back", "to offset" that are semantically close to "price" which could develop from meaning "goods of exchange".
-Many Iranian languages have a word tabar / teber / tevir "an ax", and Finno- Ugric similar words mean "textile" (Saam. tavyar, Mari tuvyr, Khanty tagar).
-Obviously, they all have the same origin, as both tools, as well as production has been the subject of trade.
+But in principle at first, it could mean "to pay back", or "to offset" that are semantically close to "price" which could develop from meaning "goods of exchange".
+Many Iranian languages have the word tabar / teber / tevir "an ax", and Finno-Ugric similar words mean "textile" (Saam. tavyar, Mari tuvyr, Khanty tagar).
+They all have the same origin, as both tools, as well as production have been the subject of trade.
 Maybe Slav tur "aurochs", Lat. taurus and Gr. τυροσ, "bull" could be included here, although competent professionals (Vasmer, Walde and Hofmann, Menges) are silent about such relationships.
 Finally, this word can be attributed to such Germanic words of unknown origin: Ger teuer, Dt duur "expensive", Eng dear.

-Trade places had to be certain for those who wish to exchange goods could easily find a counterpart.
-They were mainly determined by geographical conditions according to location, the availability of drinking water at the intersection of routes.
-Understanding of the features of the organization of trade gave grounds to put it at the basis of a purely materialistic logistic theory of modern civilization (SHKURIN I.Yu.
+Trade places had to be certain so those who wished to exchange goods could easily find a counterpart.
+They are mainly based on geographical conditions, taking into account the convenience of the area, and the availability of sources of drinking water at the intersection of communication routes.
+Understanding the peculiarities of trade organization gave grounds to put it as the basis of a purely materialistic logistics theory of modern civilization (SHKURIN I.Yu.
 2013).
 From the point of view of logistics, the shores at crossings, the mouths of river tributaries, where both sellers and buyers could easily reach, were well suited for shopping centers, where permanent settlements arose:

 …location of late Neolithic settlements may also testify about the possible ways of applying by local community control over natural crossings, therefore, for ways to move and intertribal exchange, which gave them an advantage in social development and the opportunity to expand their influence (TOVKAYLO M.T.
 1998:14).

-It is noteworthy that the root *torg is presented in languages whose speakers were living on the right bank of the Dnieper river in the 2nd mill BC.
+Noteworthy is to say the root *torg is presented in languages whose speakers were living on the right bank of the Dnieper river in the 2nd mill BC.
 The Greek, Latin, Celtic, Iranian, and Indian languages don't have it.
 Therefore, we can assume that the source of the word was the language of the ancient Bulgars but not other Turkic peoples populated land on the left bank.
 Considering Chuv. turkhan with OT tarqan "privileged person title", it can be restored as *turk? with a meaning associated with the trade.
 The city of Turka has a similar name in the Carpathians, where many place names are deciphered using the Chuvash language.
 The antiquity of this town can be confirmed by the message of Constantine Porphyrogenitus on white Croats living "beyond Turkia in the land called them Boyki" (CONSTANTINE PORPHYROGENITIUS.
 1961: 32).
 It is believed that the land Turkia has to be understood as Hungary, and the Boyki is one of the Celtic tribes.
-One does not exclude the other, because Hungary is close to the town of Turka, and all the immediate areas could be called by the name of the town.
+One does not exclude the other because Hungary is located not far from Turki.
+The entire territory nearby could be called by the city name.
 Turka is now considered to be the "capital" of the Boyki, one of the tribes of the Carpathian Ukrainians, so one might think that this ethnonym they had inherited from the Celts.
 The transfer of the ethnonyms from one tribe to another is a common occurrence in history.
-And due to its convenient location on the way from Hungary to Galicia Turka could well play the role of the merchant center.
+And due to its convenient location on the way from Hungary to Galicia Turka could play the role of the merchant center.
 It was not for nothing that nine large fairs a year were held here in the 18th century (PULNAROWICZ WŁADYSŁAW.
 1929: 29).
-It is commonly believed that the name origins from Ukr tour "aurochs", but this explanation seems questionable since the motivation giving word suffix -ka is unclear, as there is a village of Turka in Poland not far from the city of Lublin, a town of Turka on Lake Baikal at the mouth of the same name river, the city of Turku in Finland.
-Assume that they are all derived from the word tur is difficult, so you need to look for different explanations for these names, while a more plausible interpretation of them as "market" is very suitable for settlement.
+It is commonly believed that the name origins from Ukr tour "aurochs", but this explanation seems questionable since the motivation giving word suffix -ka is unclear.
+In addition, in Ukraine, there is the village of Turka in the Ivano-Frankivsk region and even three villages of the same name in the Lublin Voivodeship of Poland, ten villages of Turkovo in Russia, and one in Belarus, the city of Turku in Finland, Turkeve in Hungary, Turkov in Germany.
+It is difficult to assume that all these toponyms come from the word tour, so it would be necessary to look for different explanations for them, while a more plausible interpretation is to interpret them all as “marketplace”, which is very suitable for a populated area.

-In addition to those mentioned above, among the objects of exchange had to be as grain, leather, furs, wax, honey, drinks, and other goods less durable than amber, so the archaeological remains of them are rare and can not confidently testify to their value in the commodity exchange.
-However, the vocabulary of different people has some traces of inter-tribal trade indicated by borrowed words that often roamed the world together with the very product.
-If we talk about grain, the first thing to be called barley, millet, oats.
-In this case, the characteristic is transferring the name of one cereal to another.
-For example Trc dary "millet", which is borrowed in Hungarian and Mari, can be associated with Georg keri "barley", and Trc. sulu / sula / suly "oats" with Georg svili "rye".
-Trc. arpa "barley", which have exact matches in gr. αλφι and alb. el'p, was adopted in Germanic as "pea" (Germ. *arwa - Ger Erbse).
-If the grain trade and, therefore, the spread of cereals went from south to north, the leather, furs, wax, and honey come into the southern lands from the north.
+Although food as a commodity has left little trace in archaeology, burnt grains indicate that cereals may have been traded items.
+Also in the vocabulary of the languages of different peoples, there remains some evidence of participation in intertribal food products.
+At the same time, borrowed words traveled around the world along with the product itself.
+This allows us to see grain, leather, furs, and drinks among the items of exchange and trade in addition to the mentioned wax and honey.
+If we talk about grain, then first of all we need to name barley, millet, and oats, but it is typical to transfer the name from one cereal to another.
+For example, Trc dary "millet", which is borrowed in Hungarian and Mari, can be associated with Georg keri "barley", and Trc. sulu / sula / suly "oats" with Georg svili "rye".
+Trc. arpa "barley", which has exact matches in gr. αλφι and alb. el'p, was adopted in Germanic as "pea" (Germ. *arwa - Ger Erbse).
+If the grain trade and, therefore, the spread of cereals went from south to north, the leather, furs, wax, and honey came into the southern lands from the north.
 At least the Turks gained honey and wax from their northern neighbors Italics and ancient Armenians, as evidenced by correspondence Trc. bal "honey" – Lat. mel, Arm. mełr "honey".
 Sir Gerard Clauson wrote on the origin of the Turkic name for honey:

 It is generally accepted that this word is a very early borrowing from some Indo-European language, which can be dated by a period when m was unacceptable at the beginning of words, and therefore was replaced by b (CLAUSON GERARD.
 2002.)

-An example of amber says that the decorations and materials for them also were coveted objects of exchange.
-In the excavation of ancient tombs, archaeologists find gold and silver pendants, earrings, necklaces, bracelets, etc. Long before the use of metal to make tools and weapons gold and silver because of durability, ease of processing, and visual appeal are used in human creativity.
-In this case, due to their rarity noble metals were readily bought by people, and therefore had a high cost.
-Acting initially as an ordinary commodity, gold, and silver after a long search for a universal equivalent in the trade have become ubiquitous perform the basic functions of money.
-The etymology of the names of silver in different nations confirms this.
+In the process of a spontaneous search for a universal equivalent in trade, people began to consider gold and silver as such.
+Acting initially as ordinary goods, these metals began to perform the basic functions of money everywhere.
+The etymology of the names of silver among different peoples confirms this assumption.
 For example, common in many Iranian languages the word arg/arz and having the basic meaning "price", comes from the name of silver (Lat. argentun, Av. ərəzata- a.o.)
-Another example would be a Turkic word kümüĺ (Chuv. kěměl) "silver" which seems to have been borrowed by Turks from Trypillians, which language we have identified as Semitic.
+Another example would be the Turkic word kümüĺ (Chuv. kěměl) "silver" which seems to have been borrowed by Turks from Trypillians, which language we have identified as Semitic.
 Trypillian and Turkic settlements were divided by the Dnieper River, which, especially in the winter, could not be an insurmountable obstacle to neighbors, so the primitive trade and cultural exchange between the Turks and Trypillians took place.
-Traces of Tripillian influences on merchandise are found among words meaning "product", "payment", which we discussed above, cf. Heb. davar "a word", "a thing", "something".
+Traces of Tripillian influences on the merchandise are found among words meaning "product", and "payment", which we discussed above, cf. Heb. davar "a word", "a thing", "something".
 Trypillians could also have the word *kemel, corresponding to Heb. gemel "to give back" which we associate with Chuv kěměl "silver" ( See the article The Names of Metals in the Turkic and Indo-European Languages).
-Since silver performed the function of money, changing the value of the word by Turks occurred by to the fact that the trading parties interacted without an interpreter and could therefore give different meanings for the same subject.
+Since silver served as money, the change in the meaning of this word among the Turks is because the trading parties did it without a translator and therefore could give different meanings to the same object.
 What was simply pay for one, took for another persona particular value of silver.
 This word was borrowed from the Bulgars by Italics and used for naming silverware, particularly silver dishes (Latin caměl-la "plate of soup").

-This more affordable and suitable for different household crafts metal was found while the search for noble metals in nature, together with whom it was often present in deposits.
-The advantages of copper and later bronze replaced stone tools were appreciated by people very quickly, but the possibility to get metals from the earth was not everywhere.
+This more affordable and suitable for different household crafts metal was found during the search for noble metals in nature, together with whom it was often present in deposits.
+The advantages of copper and later bronze replaced stone tools were appreciated by people very quickly, but the possibility of getting metals from the earth was not everywhere.
 Therefore, the need for copper was covered by exchange for other goods.
-The population places rich on copper deposits began to specialize in the production for its profitable exchange.
-In Eastern Europe, such place was the Carpathians:
+The population placed rich in copper deposits began to specialize in the production for its profitable exchange.
+In Eastern Europe, such a place was the Carpathians:

-This paper outlines sketched a schematic picture of trade in Eastern Europe, mainly adjacent to the Northern Black Sea coast.
+This paper outlines and sketches a schematic picture of trade in Eastern Europe, mainly adjacent to the Northern Black Sea coast.
 However, no doubt that there were trade relations between the Baltic, Volga, and Ural regions.
-The Volga river and along the coast of the Caspian Sea should be the trade route in the direction to Central Asia.
-While linguistic data to review the topic are enough scanty as the ethnic composition of the population in these regions is not enough clear.
+The Volga River and along the coast of the Caspian Sea should be the trade route in the direction of Central Asia.
+Linguistic data to review the topic are enough scanty as the ethnic composition of the population in these regions is not enough clear.